 Dealing with emails, going to numerous meetings, multi-tasking and working on low value activities is often not the best use of your time.

-What if there were some strategic time management techniques you could implement to manage your time more effectively?
+What if there were some strategic time management techniques you could implement to manage time effectively?

-There are a few simple time-management techniques that busy people can use to become more effective.
+There are a few simple time-management skills that busy entrepreneurs can use to work smarter, not harder.

 A strategic by-product is they also become more productive and get more of the most important things done.

-Below are 5 time management techniques that busy people can implement right now to simplify their lives and get more of the right things done.
+Below are 5 time management techniques that busy entrepreneurs can implement right now to simplify their lives and get more of the right things done.

 1. Take a Time Audit

-If you want to take control of your time, the first step is to understand how you are spending your time right now.
+If you want to manage time, the first step is to understand how you are spending your time right now.

 You can’t make a change until you have clarity on where you are and what’s working and what’s not working?